 - Clean appliances and keep the sink empty and clean.

 - Leaving nice, clean–looking small appliances are okay.

-- Bowls of fresh fruit or colorful decorations are a nice touch on the counters.
+- Bowls of fresh fruit or cut flowers are a nice touch on the counters.

 - Remove any clutter and dust furniture..

 - Set the table with place settings, colorful plates, wine glasses – make it look like you’re going to have a dinner party.
-If you don’t have fancy dishes, leave it clear with a nice centerpiece or candle.
+If you don’t have fancy dishes, leave it clear with a nice centerpiece, candle or flowers.

 - Reduce clutter and help the rooms look large and clean.

 - Take down any family portraits or expensive paintings you do not want photographed.

 - Large empty walls do not look appealing to buyers.
 Buy decent frames for staging purposes.
 Lightweight canvas prints from Homegoods work very well.

 - Clear up any wires or cords if possible, behind the TV, stereo or electronics.

 - Put away children’s or animal’s toys and pet bowls.